 KEFALONIA IN MODERN TIMES

-Further towards the eastern part of the island, the village of old Vlahata tells the story of ordinary people and demonstrates the uniqueness of local architecture in pre-earthquake Kefalonia.
-As well as being abandoned, the “ghost” village of Palia (old) Vlahata provides the scenery for the music and arts festival ” Saristra”, where scores of visitors from across the country enjoy a colorful plethora of cultural events.
-Another deserted settlement is old Farsa village which helps us to imagine how the locals, in pre-earthquake Kefalonia, lived in the countryside.
+Further, towards the eastern part of the island, the village of old Vlachata tells the story of ordinary people and demonstrates the uniqueness of local architecture in pre-earthquake Kefalonia.
+As well as being abandoned, the “ghost” village of Palia (old) Vlahata provides the scenery for the music and arts festival ” Saristra”, where scores of visitors from across the country enjoy a colourful plethora of cultural events.
+Another deserted settlement is the old Farsa village which helps us to imagine how the locals, in pre-earthquake Kefalonia, lived in the countryside.
 It is preserved in such a way that makes it an outdoor museum.

 The contemporary history of Kefalonia is also related to tragic moments such as the sinking of the submarine HMS Perseus in 1941 in the waters off the port of Poros.
-The wreck preserves the collective memory of the war period while, along with the surrounding underwater landscape, provides divers with a chance for exploration.
-Also the memories of WWII are still present through the various resistance memorials scattered across the island and particularly through the points of commemoration for the massacre of Acqui Brigade, one of the worst atrocities committed by the Nazis against captured soldiers in the war.
+The wreck preserves the collective memory of the war period while, along with the surrounding underwater landscape, providing divers with a chance for exploration.
+Also, the memories of WWII are still present through the various resistance memorials scattered across the island and particularly through the points of commemoration for the massacre of the Acqui Division, one of the worst atrocities committed by the Germans against captured soldiers in the war.

-In Argostoli the long history of Kefalonia is depicted in the impressive collections of the Archaeological and Folklore Museums.
-The Archaeological Museum hosts artifacts, pottery and items of various size from the 14th century BC to earlier periods, while the Folklore Museum demonstrates the living history of the island from the Venetian Era to when the earthquake struck Kefalonia in 1953.
+In Argostoli, the long history of Kefalonia is depicted in the impressive collections of the Archaeological and Folklore Museums.
+The Archaeological Museum (currently closed) hosts artefacts, pottery, and items of various sizes from the 14th century BC to earlier periods, while the Folklore Museum demonstrates the living history of the island from the Venetian Era to when the earthquake struck Kefalonia in 1953.
 The Folklore Museum houses a collection of photographs from before and after the disastrous earthquake struck which are of significant importance.
-At the edge of Kefalonia’s capital the visitor can observe an amazing geological phenomenon at Katavothres Sea Mills.
-The sea water has been constantly “travelling” through sink holes underground for many kilometers, due to porous rocky formations, ending up in the Melissani cave lake, on the other side of the island, and finally flows away to the sea, at Karavomylos village.
+At the edge of Kefalonia’s capital, the visitor can observe an amazing geological phenomenon at Katavothres Water Mills.
+The seawater has been constantly “travelling” through sinkholes underground for many kilometres, due to porous rocky formations, ending up in the Melissani cave lake, on the other side of the island, and finally flows away to the sea, at Karavomylos village.